Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 • 105 Reykjavik

-Folder meaning:
+Folder markings:

 2. If your folder is electronic, you need to save the file with your full name and ID number.
-This information will be changed before the admissions committee receives the portfolio.

-Folder contents:
+Portfolio contents:

 Applicants should collect samples of their work in a folder in physical or electronic form.